Introduction

 When the order status shows completed or delivered, the carrier has delivered the package, and the product has reached the buyer.

-Regarding the time frame for Pending Fulfillment, companies typically require 48-72 hours for this process.
+Regarding the time frame for Pending Fulfillment, companies typically require 48-72 hours.
 You’ll receive an email notification when the fulfillment is complete, along with tracking information for your order.

 Conclusion